 The Launch CRP909E also updates quickly via Wi-Fi.
 Updates are free for the first year, and after that will cost $75 a year.
 That’s still not terribly expensive compared to the cost to update scan tools from other brands.

-Similarly, you’ll get 1 year of free upgrades from the Launch CRP909X and will need to pay after that to continue updating the device.
+Similarly, you’ll get one-year free upgrades from the Launch CRP909X and will need to pay after that to continue updating the device.

 Recommendation: Who Is Each For?